 Tusculum College makes available to qualified students with disabilities those reasonable accommodations or services as are necessary to provide such students with unrestricted access to the learning environment and the opportunity to demonstrate academic achievement.
 In order to procure services or classroom accommodations, the qualified student is responsible for self-identifying and directing all requests for accommodations or services to the Academic Resource Centercounselors.
-Contact information: Bobbie Greenway, Academic Resource Counselor; 423-636-7300, ext.
-5154; bgreenway@tusculum.edu; Room 113, Annie Hogan Byrd.
+Contact information: Academic Resource Counselor; 423-636-7300, ext.
+5153; Suite 412,